 Arisa Uotani, whose father was an alcoholic and whose mother left him for another man.
 Though a quick scene in the present shows that her relationship with her father is better now.

 Kakeru Manabe and Machi Kuragi, whose father is filthy rich and as a result, their respective mothers forced them to be the best (at least until Kakeru finally told his mom to shut the fuck up).

-Hatori and Haru's parents are all never shown, but we're literally to assume that they were abused as well.
+Hatori's parents are never shown, but we're to assume that he was abused as well.

 Haru's mother appears very briefly in a later chapter, telling Haru that he's got a call about Rin being in the hospital and seeming pretty concerned about him.
 He also mentions that he isn't sure if she'll yell at him or laugh over how he went Black and trashed a classroom.
 On the other hand, it was mentioned that he suffered emotional abuse from other (unnamed) relatives, mainly because he was the spirit of the Ox and the myth portrays the Ox as being a dumb animal that was manipulated by the rat.
 This is the cause of his anger issues, which his parents enrolled him in karate classes to help him deal with.

-In a refreshing change, Shigure's parents are briefly shown, and he seems to have a slightly disinterested but relatively stable relationship with them - he chats to them at a party in Volume 17 without too much fuss.
+In a refreshing change, Shigure's parents are briefly shown, and he seems to have a slightly disinterested but relatively stable relationship with them (as he does with most people) - he chats with them at a party in Volume 17 without too much fuss.

 Kagura's mother actually does approve briefly, and she seems quite nice.
 Her family was also kind enough to take in Rin, so it's doubtful they were truly abusive to Kagura.

 While Kagura isn't hit with as much abuse as the others, her parents are always fighting.
 They fought so much that she spent a large portion of her childhood hating herself, believing that they fought because she was one of the zodiac